 WATCH: ePremier League Finals on Sky Sports

-Watch live coverage on Thursday and Friday on Sky Sports channels, skysports.com, YouTube and other platforms
+Watch live coverage on Friday on Sky Sports channels, skysports.com, YouTube and other platforms

-The ePremier League Finals get underway on Thursday - and you can watch all of the action on Sky Sports!
+The ePremier League Finals conclude on Friday - and you can watch all of the action on Sky Sports!

 Players representing each of the 20 Premier League clubs have qualified for the two tournaments on the Xbox and PS4 consoles.

-And you can watch the tournament unfold across Thursday and Friday on Sky Sports, skysports.com and the Sky Sports Football YouTube channel.
+And you can watch the last day's action on Friday on Sky Sports, skysports.com and the Sky Sports Football YouTube channel.

 ePremier League Finals: All you need to know